Planning a trip to Canada? Don’t leave without checking the best things to do in Ottawa, Ontario.

 - Courtyard By Marriott Ottawa Downtown: If spending time in ByWard Market is on your Ottawa agenda, this family-friendly mid-range hotel is a superb choice.
 Kids will simply love the indoor pool area!

 - Andaz Ottawa ByWard Market: Among the coolest hotels in Canada’s capital, this modern property charms guests with its chic designer rooms.
-You’ll absolutely love hangin’ out on the rooftop lounge to incredible views over the downtown.
+You’ll absolutely love hangin’ out on the rooftop lounge.
+It offers incredible views over the downtown.

-- Fairmont Chateau Laurier: One of Canada’s most famous luxury hotels, this elegant historic hotel is a favourite for dignitaries venturing to the Canadian capital for business.
-Aside from the sophisticated and elegant rooms, you’ll find a whole array of luxurious amenities here including a swimming pool, health club, and several on-site restaurants & bars.
+- Fairmont Chateau Laurier: One of Canada’s most famous luxury hotels, this elegant historic hotel is a great choice.
+(If you can afford it!)
+It’s a favourite for dignitaries visiting the Canadian capital for business.
+Aside from the sophisticated and elegant rooms, an array of luxurious amenities await.
+The selection includes a swimming pool, health club, and several on-site restaurants & bars.